This article is relevant to our Live, Flex and Video Conversations. You can find more information about our product offerings here.

 No, this is not customizable at this time. - Can I see which participants were muted?

-Muting a participant removes their responses from the question in which you muted them and beyond in the conversation. - Will the profanity filter work on all languages?
+Muting a participant in a Flex Conversation will remove all their responses from the platform and the exports. - Will the profanity filter work on all languages?

 Currently, our profanity filter only works for English Conversations. - Can I mute a participant after the Conversation has ended?